ChrisGreene-Chuboe/stk-app-sql/migrations/MIGRATION_NOTES.md

 ## Creating New Tables - Step by Step

+### Copy First

+The process is built around modifying a file interactively.
+By making the copy first, we can see all future changes.

+### Partitioning

+Few tables are currently partitioned.
+Simply ask the use if they want partitioning.

 ### The Iterative Decision Process

 When creating a new table, work through the template methodically: